wireapp/wire-server-deploy/README.md

 and you need to configure access to a kubernetes cluster.

-Optionally, if working in a team and you'd like to share `secrets.yaml` files between developers using a private git repo and encrypted files, you may wish to install
+Optionally, if working in a team and you'd like to share `secrets.yaml` files between developers using a private git repository and encrypted files, you may wish to install

 * [sops](https://github.com/mozilla/sops)
 * [helm-secrets plugin](https://github.com/futuresimple/helm-secrets)

 ## Installing wire-server

-Supported features:

-- wire-server (API)
-    - [x] user accounts, authentication, conversations
-    - [x] assets handling (images, files, ...)
-    - [x] (disabled by default) 3rd party proxying
-    - [x] notifications over websocket
-    - [ ] notifications over FCM/APNS push notifications
-    - [ ] audio/video calling
-- wire-webapp
-    - [x] functional web client
-- wire-team-settings
-    - [x] team management (including invitations, requires access to a private app)

 ### Demo installation

 * AWS account not required
-* limited functionality
 * Requires only a kubernetes cluster

 The demo setup is the easiest way to install a functional wire-server with limitations (such as no persistent storage, no high-availability, missing features).
 For the purposes of this demo, we assume you **do not have an AWS account**.
 Try this demo first before trying to configure a more complicated setup involving persistence and higher availability.